It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

-The works of Taylor, Abrams, and Fink demonstrated a strong tendency for catatonia to occur in psychotic depression as well as mania.
+The works of Taylor, Abrams, and Fink demonstrated a strong tendency for catatonia to occur in psychotic depression and mania.

-An early age of onset for psychiatric illness was observed as a risk factor for catatonic syndrome by Ungvari et al. This also seems to counter the argument that the delayed treatment caused catatonia.
+Early age onset of psychiatric illness was observed as a risk factor for catatonic syndrome by Ungvari et al. This also seems to counter the argument that the delayed treatment caused catatonia.

 In another cohort study of 568 catatonic patients, Kleinhaus and Harlap found an association with the schizophrenic diagnosis.
 This may be due to selection bias in a sample with many psychotic patients.